AlephCubed/bevy_alchemy/README.md

 ```

 ### Effect Modes
-For some effects it makes sense to allow stacking, so a single entity could be effected multiple times at once.
+For some effects it makes sense to allow stacking, so a single entity could be effected by an effect multiple times.
-For others, each effect should only be applied once.
+Other effects should only be applied once, either replacing or merging with the previous one.

-Both behaviours are supported, and can be selected using an effect's `MergeMode`.
-Effects are consider the same if the entities have the same name.
+This behaviour can be selected using an effect's `MergeMode`, which has the following cases:

 | Mode   | Behaviour                                                                               |
 |--------|-----------------------------------------------------------------------------------------|
 | Stack  | Multiple of the same effect can exist at once.                                          |
 | Insert | New applications will overwrite the existing one.                                       |
 | Merge  | New applications are merged with the existing one, using a configurable merge function. |

+Effects are considered the same if they have the same name.

 ### Implementing Effects
 Effects can be implemented using simple systems.
 Below is an excerpt from the poison example.